 About the Program

-From treaty port to revolutionary hotbed to global metropolis, the city of Shanghai has brought together diverse peoples, cultures, and economies from various parts of China and around the world.
-Interweaving cultural studies with social sciences, this program will help you understand Shanghai in the East Asian context through historical, literary, and filmic texts and political economic case studies of developmental models.
-In addition to classes, you will take field trips to historical landmarks, neighborhoods, museums, corporations, factories, and government offices, occasionally venturing beyond the city to neighboring provinces.
-You will also learn to make your own, new discoveries, with intensive, hands-on training in field research methods, so that you can leverage Shanghai as a site to produce your own creative project or academic paper.
+From treaty port to revolutionary hotbed to global metropolis, the city of Shanghai has connected diverse peoples, cultures, cuisines, and economies from various parts of China and around the world.
+Interweaving cultural studies with history and education, this program will help you understand China, in regional and international contexts through engagement with a variety of historical, literary, and cinematic texts.
+In addition to classes, you will take field trips to historical landmarks, neighborhoods, museums, and factories, occasionally venturing beyond the city to neighboring provinces.
+You will also learn to make your own, new discoveries using original research, so that you can use your experiences in Shanghai to produce your own creative project or academic paper.

 4 credits